Thai Coconut Shrimp Soup is a gorgeous, healthy, flavor packed soup recipe that will make your tastebuds tingle!

 - 1 Tablespoon freshly grated ginger

-- 2 cups gluten free chicken broth
+- 2 cups chicken broth

-- 15oz can coconut milk (I prefer full fat in this recipe)
+- 15 oz can coconut milk, I prefer full fat in this recipe

-- 2 teaspoons gluten free fish sauce
+- 2 teaspoons gluten free fish sauce, Thai Kitchen recommended

 - 1 Tablespoon coconut sugar